Alerts & Conditions

 Winter Trails and Frozen Lakes Report

-Always check conditions for yourself before heading out, and remember: ice is never 100% safe.
+Always check conditions for yourself before heading out and remember ice is never 100% safe

 ICE ROADS

-Rainy Lake Ice Road: Open to Garrett
+Rainy Lake Ice Road: Open to Cranberry

 Rainy Lake Dryweed Loop: CLOSED